mindsensors/PiStorms/CONTRIBUTING.md

 - A remote control is available, which is particularly useful on a mobile device.
 There is a joystick to move your robot (using motors B and C).
 There are also sliders to set the LED colors.
 - Log files are also accessible from the web interface

-### Diagnostics
-- psm-diag.txt is written to the boot partition

 ## Repository files

 ### setup